Indigenous peoples in Bolivia: Achievements

-In 2015 Bolivians made history again by selecting the first Indigenous President of the Supreme Court of Justice, Justice Pastor Cristina Mamani.
-Justice Mamani is a lawyer from the Bolivian highlands from the Aymara community.
+In 2015 Bolivians made history again by selecting the first Indigenous president of the Supreme Court of Justice, Justice Pastor Cristina Mamani.
+Mamani is a lawyer from the Bolivian highlands from the Aymara community.
 She won the election with the most votes.
 The Supreme Court of Justice is made up of nine members and nine alternative justices, each representing the nine departments in Bolivia.
 The justices are elected in popular nonpartisan elections with terms of six years.